badzianga/chirp/README.md

 All endpoints start with prefix `/api/v1`.
 When something is returned, it is wrapped in JSON containing a message and (optionally) an object.

+### auth

+- POST /user/register - add a new user using request body {"email", "username", "password"} and return JSON with created user data

 ### user

 - GET /user/all - return list of all registered users
-- POST /user/add - add a new user using request body {"email", "username", "password"} and return created user with ID
 - GET /user/find/{username} - return list of users with username similar to passed as path variable